-IN AND ABOUT LOS ANGELES
+IN AND ABOUT LOS ANGELES ...

-There are few, if any, cities in the whole world that are better known than Los Angeles.
-The movies, of course, are largely responsible.
-This is their home.
-In addition to the advantage of having an almost worldwide variety of scenery within a radius of 200 miles, there is, of course, the climate which is almost ideal-plenty of sunshine for photography and balmy weather for outdoor acting.
+There are few cities better known than Los Angeles.
+Perhaps because of the movies.
+This is in every sense their home.
+Producers have for their pictures an almost worldwide variety of scenery within a radius of 200 miles, and of sunshine for photography and balmy weather for outdoor acting.